wassname/eliciting_suppressed_knowledge/README.md

 # Eliciting Suppressed Knowledge (ESK)

 ## Abstract
 Transformer models possess knowledge they actively suppress during inference.
-By isolating and probing these suppressed activation patterns, we demonstrate ~10% improvements on TruthfulQA compared to standard activation probes.
-This confirms LLMs encode truthful information in representations that are deliberately suppressed during generation, suggesting new approaches for mechanistic interpretability and truth extraction.
+By isolating and probing these suppressed activation, we demonstrate small improvements on TruthfulQA compared to standard activation probes.
+This confirms that supressed activations are a more useful source of knowledge than the model's direct outputs, or hidden states.

 ## Background
 Recent mechanistic interpretability research identifies competing neural dynamics in transformers: